 This brief book is a groundbreaking tool for students and non-students alike to examine systems of privilege and difference in our society.
 Written in an accessible, conversational style, it links theory with engaging examples in ways that enable readers to see the underlying nature and consequences of privilege and their connection to it.
 This extraordinarily successful book has been used across the country, both inside and outside the classroom, to shed light on issues of power and privilege. (from the publisher)

-Please Note: For those wondering about the 3rd edition, my conversations with McGraw-Hill lead me to believe that a new edition may be published by the end of next year.
-I’ve written a new epilogue for the 3rd edition that explores the difficulty of changing worldviews, that I believe many who are resistant to the core message of this book will find useful.
+Third edition coming soon: The third edition is currently scheduled for publication early in 2017.
+I’ve written an epilogue that explores the difficulty of changing worldviews, which I believe many who are resistant to the core message of this book will find useful.
 I’m in the middle of revisions now, so if you have suggestions for improving the book, please use the contact button above to send me an email.

 Privilege, Power, and Difference is on Facebook.